 MANAGING MOISTURE & BLISTERS – If you’re moving an expansive journey in wet situations or you find yourself captured in a monsoon during a day hike, your soles will likely get inaccurate no matter what type of footwear you’re consuming.
 Wet feet can lead to warm spots and injuries, but this can be checked if you have a healthy foot care routine.
 Whether you travel in waterproof shoes or non-waterproof trail runners, be positive to check out our column on How to Prevent and Treat Blisters for more info on rain and blister management.

 WATERPROOFING TREATMENTS – Waterproof footwear is excellent for saturated day hikes.
 Still, it’s essential to learn that “waterproof” doesn’t mean that water can nevermore get in.
 Water always finds a path in during a continued downpour, and light rain can trickle down your legs and into your shoes.
-Even the highest quality shoes will develop tiny holes that allow moisture to sneak in over time.
+Even the highest quality shoes will develop tiny holes that allow moisture to sneak in overtime.
 Waterproof treatments are not complex; you’ll eventually require to reapply for a cure to put your shoes sealed.

 SOCKS – We’ve noticed that wearing quality socks makes a big difference in how hard we can keep our toes happy and in good shape on the trail.
 Hiking socks should be comfortable, long-lasting, and made with materials that wick condensation away from your skin.

-INSOLES – Aftermarket insoles container help relieve a variety of shoe problems on the trail.
+INSOLES – Aftermarket insoles containers help relieve a variety of shoe problems on the trail.
 If you suffer from plantar fasciitis or require more cushioning and comfort in an otherwise wooden shoe, exchanging insoles may be your solution.
 Can insoles also help make up a little additional space in footwear for a customiWhy Trust Us?